Your challenges

 Backwashes & Cleaning

-- Clean-in-Place (CIP): full chemical cleaning using chlorine-based, low-pH/peroxide, or ozone-based methods.
-The frequency of CIP depends on the fouling rate and feed water quality.
+Full chemical cleaning (chlorine, low pH/peroxide, or ozone); frequency depends on fouling rate and feed water quality.

 Membrane Integrity Test (MIT)

-The integrity of each membrane vessel is continuously monitored through an automated Membrane Integrity Test (MIT).
-These tests are programmed to run daily or at user-defined intervals (e.g., every 24 to 168 hours) and are designed to detect any physical or performance-related issues, ensuring safe and reliable operation over time.
+Each membrane vessel is continuously monitored through automated integrity testing.
+Tests run daily or at user-defined intervals (typically every 24 to 168 hours) to detect physical or performance-related issues, ensuring safe and reliable operation.

 Configuration Options